 - It is better to do regular commits with few components than committing many components at once.

-- Open daily the Manage Branches page of the deployment flow to see if new changes in Integration can be synced into the dev sandbox.
+- Open daily the pipeline's Pipeline Manager page to see if new user stories in Integration can be back promoted into the dev sandbox.

 Phase 3: Promotions & Back Promotions

 When the user story is promoted, Copado creates a promotion branch out of the destination branch.
 Then the feature branch(es) of the promoted user story(ies) get merged into the promotion branch, with the version of the files as in the feature branch(es), not the source org branch.

 If you are promoting multiple user stories, feature branches get merged in ascending order based on the user story number.
 If there are overlapped metadata (e.g. 2 or more user stories contain the same Apex Class).
 Copado will try first a Git merge, but if there is a Git conflict, the feature branch version of the file will win over the promotion branch.
 This could lead to the last user story overwriting other user stories in the same promotion.
 This situation can be detected in advance with the overlap awareness feature.
 If Copado auto-resolves conflicts, you will receive an email with the file name(s) where the conflicts were auto-resolved.
 You can also review the merge in the promotion branch in the Git repository.
 You then need to sync the feature branches so that they have the same version of the overlapped file.

 For example, if you're promoting from UAT to prod, and User Story 1 and User Story 2 contain class A: